 Open as of May 4

 Chicago Children’s Museum, 700 E. Grand Ave., Navy Pier

 As the proud birthplace of the modern blues, Chicago opened the city’s new Chicago Blues Museum that celebrates pioneering artists and generations of musicians that influenced the blues scene and continue to carry on its traditions.
 Located near Millennium Park, the new museum contains numerous interactive displays, tributes to local legends and Chicago blues memorabilia, as well as a performance lounge and restaurant.

 Don’t get too creeped out, but all around us, bugs, such as insects and spiders have built an amazing world that we rarely notice.
 They can camouflage themselves as flowers, communicate with flashing lights, and even perform “brain surgery” to turn their prey into zombies.
 This summer, the Field Museum is giving visitors a peek into this hidden world with the new exhibition Fantastic Bug Encounters!, opening June 28.
 In this hands-on experience, visitors will discover how bugs’ incredible adaptations are changing the world through interactives, larger-than-life models and a bug zoo where visitors will be able to see (and even hold) live bugs from all over the planet.

 Open as of Jun.
 28, closes Apr.
 19, 2020

 The Field Museum, 1400 S. Lake Shore Dr., Museum Campus

-Thanks to the success of the wildly popular musical Hamilton, Chicago has a new attraction coming its way.
-Northerly Island will welcome Hamilton: The Exhibition, an interactive, one-of-a-kind exhibition that will provide a historical journey into the creation of our country through the lends of one of the Founding Fathers of our country.
+Thanks to the success of the wildly popular musical Hamilton, Chicago has a new attraction.
+Northerly Island welcomed Hamilton: The Exhibition, an interactive, one-of-a-kind exhibition that provides a historical journey into the creation of our country through the lens of one of the Founding Fathers of our country.